codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ## Tool-specific configurations

-By default, Codacy tries to detect which language is used on each source code file, and uses a default minimum token length for identifying duplicate blocks of code.
+By default, Codacy tries to detect which language is used on each source code file, and uses a set of default options for identifying duplicate blocks of code.
 However, some false positives may occur.

-The tools below support specifying the language or language version used in the source code files that you're analyzing, or tuning the code duplication detection strategy.
+The tools below support specifying the language or language version used in the source code files that you're analyzing, or tuning the duplication detection.

 ### Cppcheck